Miramar (Santurce)

 Miramar is one of the forty subbarrios of Santurce, San Juan, Puerto Rico.
-It has many Spanish-style homes with patios and gardens.
+The neighborhood has many historic Spanish Revival-style homes with patios and gardens, and it was listed on the Puerto Rico Register of Historic Sites and Zones in 2007 for its historical and architectural value.

 History

 The neighborhood is under the legal jurisdiction of Santurce in the municipality of San Juan, Puerto Rico.

 It first appears in the 16th century as a spring that fed water to the Spanish outpost of Old San Juan.
+During the Battle of San Juan (17 April – 2 May 1797), the town of Miramar was the site of the British ill-fated British assault on the Spanish colonial port city of San Juan de Puerto Rico during the 1796–1808 Anglo-Spanish War.

 In the 17th century a wide public street, the Central Highway, (today Ponce de León Avenue) was built that ran through the spring.
 Commerce flourished since goods that arrived at the port of San Juan had to pass Miramar on their way to the rest of the island.
 Today two set of bridges known as San Antonio and Dos Hermanos connects the adjoining areas of Old San Juan and Condado.
-Its land area measures 0.24 sq. miles (0.62 km²), and has a resident population of 5,440 according to the 2000 United States Census.
+Its land area measures 0.24 sq. miles (0.62 km2), and has a resident population of 5,440 according to the 2000 United States census.

 Miramar, since its beginnings had large wooden plantation-style homes with expansive land lots.
 In the 1950s well known architects from the time period built extravagant homes in Miramar that are still preserved.

 Miramar is home to several structures registered at the National Register of Historic Places, such as Casa Aboy-Lompré, a cultural center that was declared a historic building in the year 1989, focusing on the preservation and creation of photographic art.
 Another example is the Our Lady of Lourdes Chapel, declared a historic building in the year 1984.